luisarizmendi/rhem-demo/docs/04-demo-script.md

    - Assign the Microshift cluster to the `stores` ClusterSet in the `Infrastructure > Clusters` menu under `Cluster sets` tab.
 Click the three dots on the right to the `stores` ClusterSet and click `Manage resource assignments`.
 Select the Microshift cluster and click "Review" and "Save".

 4. **Review device compliance**
-   - Check in ACM `Governance` how the Policies were assigned to the device.
-It could take a couple of minutes.
+   - Go to ACM `Governance` menu.
+In the the `Policies` tab you can check that the configuration have been applied to the device.

+   - SSH to the device.

    - Check changes in the `watch` command output, after some time you will see two new applications.
 One will be `hello` and the other will depend on your `function` label, it could be either `pos` or `infra`.
    - Run this command in the VM to get the routes to the new APPs: `oc get route -A`

 5. **Review deployed APPs**
    - Open the URL for the `hello` APP.
 You will see a message that will depend on the labels `site` and `function` that you configured in your cluster.
    - Open the URL for the `pos` or `infra` APP

 ![step 7](step-7.png)